abhinayydv09/Mental-Health-Risk-Prediction-Using-Machine-learning/README.md

-# 🧠 Mental Health Survey Analysis
+# 🧠 Mental Health Prediction Using Machine Learning

 ## 📄 Overview
 This project analyzes **mental health survey data** to uncover trends, patterns, and influencing factors that contribute to mental well-being — especially within workplace environments.